When Having a Big Heart Can Be Dangerous: The Apnea Connection

 Can CPAP help?

-Always remember: any time sleep is disrupted by irregularities linked to the heart, our brains and bodies lose precious opportunities to fight disease and repair injuries.9
+Always remember: Any time sleep is disrupted by irregularities linked to the heart, our brains and bodies lose precious opportunities to fight disease and repair injuries.6

-Not only that, but unhealthy sleep conditions will lay the groundwork for the development of chronic concerns like heart disease, which are dangerous and can be difficult to reverse.10
+Not only that, but unhealthy sleep conditions lay the groundwork for ongoing concerns like heart disease, which is dangerous and can be difficult to reverse.7

-Remember, having enough uninterrupted sleep every night is necessary for overall health and well-being.
-The National Sleep Foundation advises that adults strive for between 7 and 9 hours.11
+Having enough uninterrupted sleep every night is necessary for overall health and well-being.
+The Centers for Disease Control and Prevention advises that adults strive for between 7 and 9 hours per night.8

-When you gift your cardiovascular system several consecutive hours of restful sleep each and every night (and during naps, too!), it can support body-wide healing, thanks to the adequate, consistent flow of oxygen to each and every cell.
+When you give your cardiovascular system several consecutive hours of restful sleep every night (and during naps, too!), it can support body-wide healing, thanks to the adequate, consistent flow of oxygen to each and every cell.

 Tell us your sleep apnea story and share a comment below.